 Nursing homes can face mental abuse charges.
 This refers to threats, verbal degradation, sarcastic remarks, insults or isolation.
 Emotional manipulation is also considered as mental abuse.
 For instance, the patients can be threatened with not being fed, groomed or bathed.
 This instills fear in the residents which is manipulative.
 The patients may shy away from asking for services that they deserve in the fear that they will be reprimanded or victimized.
 Residents who suffer from emotional abuse may show signs such as low self-esteem, withdrawal, mood swings, involuntary seclusion, depression and restless behaviors such as rocking and biting.

 Other common allegations filed against nursing homes include medication errors, third-party responsibility claims, breach of regulatory rights, financial abuse, among others.
-These charges are handled by nursing home hospitals representation lawyers.
+These charges are best handled by nursing home hospitals representation lawyers.